 Originally, if you shelled out for YouTube Red, you'd get what was called a Google Play Music (later YouTube Music too) subscription for free.
 And this worked vice versa.
 Play Music allowed for storage of up to 50,000 of your offline songs to be streamed, access to a 35 million song catalogue, offline listening, and everything was, of course, ad-free.
 As for YouTube Music, it recently also got a revamp.

-That's right, YouTube Premium comes with both Play Music and YouTube Music Premium included.
+That's right, YouTube Premium comes with YouTube Music Premium included.

 YouTube Premium Originals